 USPS, on the other hand, only uses dimensional weight for packages that fit all of the following criteria:

 - Shipping via Priority Mail or Priority Mail Express

 - Larger than 1 cubic foot (or 1,728 cubic inches)

 - Shipping to Zones 5–9 based on your location (see your USPS Zone Chart here)

 Additionally, DIM weight does not apply to USPS Priority Mail International items.

-Tips for Ecommerce Shipping in 2022
+Tips for Ecommerce Shipping